cpmech/gosl/doc/InstallationOnWindows.md

     2. Create project with CMake
     3. Build Lapack
 3. COMPILE SUITESPARSE
+    1. Download
+    2. Build SuiteSparse
 4. INSTALL GO (GOLANG)
+    1. Download Go 1.6.3 (or newer)
+    2. Install from source (patch and compile)
+    3. Set environment variables
+5. (OPTIONAL) INSTALL PYTHON
-5. INSTALL GOSL
+6. INSTALL GOSL

 ## 1 INSTALL COMPILATION TOOLS

-The videos [published here](https://www.youtube.com/watch?v=9vFODRZTBcc&list=PLk1POg2YgVEI8OMZ-EOlfJGK0YWxY9-sL) may guide the steps listed below; but note that the directory *Gosl* has to be renamed as *Gosl*.
+The videos [published here](https://www.youtube.com/watch?v=9vFODRZTBcc&list=PLk1POg2YgVEI8OMZ-EOlfJGK0YWxY9-sL) may guide the steps listed below; but note that the directory *GoslDeps* has to be renamed as *Gosl*.
 Three videos are of relevance to this section:

 1. YouTube [Download packages](https://youtu.be/9vFODRZTBcc)
 2. YouTube [Install tools](https://youtu.be/dLyoGflSFTI)